Ordered asymptotic classes of finite structures: Introduction

-In section 4 we start the study of the infinite ultraproducts of structures in $\mathcal{O}$-asymptotic classes, for which our main interest is to place them in the map of classification theory.
-Among the main results are: if every ultraproduct of a class of finite totally ordered structures is $\mathcal{O}$-minimal, then the class is $\mathcal{O}$-asymptotic.
-Furthermore, every ultraproduct of an $\mathcal{O}$-asymptotic class is NTP$_2$ and super rosy of $\uth$-rank 1.
+This paper is organized as follows: in Section 2 we present the definition of o-asymptotic classes and some basic properties and examples.
+In Section 3 we start the study of infinite ultraproducts of structures in o-asymptotic classes, for which our main interest is to place them in the map of classification theory.
+Among the main results, we have that if every ultraproduct of a class of finite totally ordered structures is o-minimal, then the class is o-asymptotic (Proposition 3.1), and furthermore, every ultraproduct of an o-asymptotic class is NTP$_2$ and super rosy of $\uth$-rank 1.
+(Theorems 3.5 and 3.6)